SciML/DiffEqFlux.jl/docs/src/examples/augmented_neural_ode.md

 ## Models

-We consider 2 models in this tuturial.
+We consider 2 models in this tutorial.
 The first is a simple Neural ODE which is described in detail in [this tutorial](https://diffeqflux.sciml.ai/dev/examples/neural_ode_sciml/).
 The other one is an Augmented Neural ODE \[1].
 The idea behind this layer is very simple.
 It augments the input to the Neural DE Layer by appending zeros.
 So in order to use any arbitrary DE Layer in combination with this layer,